cose-wg/HPKE/draft-ietf-cose-hpke.md

    enc: This parameter contains the encapsulated key, which is output
       of the HPKE KEM.
 The enc parameter MUST be present in the COSE_HPKE_Sender structure.

+ kem_id:  This parameter is used to identify the Key Encapsulation
+       Mechanisms (KEM).
+The registry for KEMs has been established with RFC 9180.
+This parameter is optional since the kid may be used to determine the KEM.

 ### One Layer Structure {#one-layer}